Werner1201/hybrid-compact-red-kde-friend/readme.md

 - **Disk**
-    - In hybrid-rings.lua or hybrid-light-rings.lua, you can adjust number of partition according to your system.
+    - In hybrid-compact-rings.lua, you can adjust number of partition according to your system.
 Search for settings_table and modified accordingly.
 The outer ring on storage represents ram, swap and battery usage.

 ## Known Issues